Develop Leaders and Teams with 360 Feedback

 360 feedback questions

-Build a unique questionnaire that aligns with your business goals and evaluation process.
+The 360 Profiling System allows you to build a unique questionnaire that aligns with your business goals and evaluation process.
 Simply choose from one of our pre-designed questionnaires or create your own!
-From the customisation of the rating scale to the question type, you have complete control and creative licence of the questionnaire.
+From the customisation of the rating scale to the question type, you have complete control and creative licence of the questionnaire and will be using one of the best 360 feedback tools available.

 Here are a sample format and questions to use in an Open 360 Feedback review.